Cole Palmer injury update: Latest news and possible return date as Enzo Maresca makes Arsenal admission

 While not an option to face Noah in the Conference League on Thursday, due to not being in the squad, Enzo Maresca is hopeful he can return to training and then feature against the Gunners on Sunday.

+Palmer was selected in England’s squad for the upcoming Nations League fixtures against Greece and the Republic of Ireland, suggesting his injury is not long-term.

-“He didn’t train yesterday,” Maresca said.
+“He didn’t train yesterday,” Maresca, prior to the Noah match.
 “So we’ll see today if he’s able to train with us.
 We hope so, but we need to wait, we need to see, then we’ll decide.

 “Yes [it’s a risk].
 He didn't train the last few days, the tackle was not a normal one.
 Hopefully he can be back."